Devante Rodney: Port Vale

 On 7 July 2020, Rodney signed a three-year contract with League Two side Port Vale; manager John Askey brought him to the club to compete with Tom Pope, Mark Cullen and fellow new signing Theo Robinson.
 He scored his first goal for the "Valiants" on 19 September, in a 2–0 win at Exeter City.
 Speaking in November, coach Dave Kevan said that Rodney had been "a little bit stop start" and that "he just needs to be consistent and believe in the abilities and the strengths and qualities he has as a player and recognise he can do damage at this level".
 Kevan said that Rodney gave his best performance yet in a 6–3 win at Bolton Wanderers on 5 December despite him not getting on the scoresheet as he "was a real outlet for us and he really occupied their back three".
 He began the 2020–21 season playing out wide, before spending time out with COVID-19 and then establishing himself as the club's central striker in December.
+He was named in the League Two Team of the Week for his performance in a 1–1 draw with Forest Green Rovers on 15 December.
 He was nominated for the EFL League Two Player of the Month award after scoring four goals in four games in January, including a brace in a 5–1 win over Southend United.
 He was named as the club's Young Player of the Year after finishing as top-scorer with 12 goals from 44 games.

-He was given a three match ban for an off-the-ball incident which had been missed by the match officials in a 2–1 win at Swindon Town on 11 September 2021.
+He was given a three-match ban for an off the ball incident, which the match officials had missed in a 2–1 win at Swindon Town on 11 September 2021.
 Speaking in the January transfer window, director of football David Flitcroft admitted that contract talks with the player had "flatlined" but that transfer bids from other clubs had been rejected as they had not met the club's valuation.

 Walsall

-On 28 January 2022, Rodney signed for fellow League Two side Walsall for an undisclosed fee (with add-on fees), signing a two-and-a-half year contract.
+On 28 January 2022, Rodney signed for fellow League Two side Walsall for an undisclosed fee (with add-on fees), signing a two-and-a-half-year contract.
 Rodney said that he had spoken with head coach Matthew Taylor and technical director Jamie Fullarton – who he had worked with Halifax, and felt that the "Saddlers" playing style and ambitions were a good match for him.
 Taylor was sacked the following month, and new head coach Michael Flynn said that Rodney just needed to score his first goal at the Bescot Stadium in order to gain confidence.
-Teammate Conor Wilkinson said that Rodney was sharp in training and that his build up play was excellent, though he would end the 2021–22 season without a goal in his two starts and twelve substitute appearances.
+Teammate Conor Wilkinson said that Rodney was sharp in training and that his build-up play was excellent.
+However, he would end the 2021–22 season without a goal in his two starts and twelve substitute appearances.